 - Avoid refined carbohydrates, carbonated drinks, ice creams, syrups, and increase your intake of fiber-rich foods and avocados.

 Professional products can help cure bad breath.
-For instance, prescription alcohol-free mouth rinses, special toothpastes, and breath sprays are available in many general dentist’s offices.
+For instance, prescription alcohol free mouth rinses, special toothpastes, and mouth odor sprays are available in many dentist’s offices.

 Learn more about how to cure bad breath

-If your bad breath hangs around long after you’ve brushed and flossed your teeth, then you may need a specific diagnosis from your general dentist in order to know how to treat it.
+Learn more about the common causes for foul mouth odors.
+If your bad breath hangs around long after you’ve brushed and flossed your teeth, then you may need a specific diagnosis from your dentist in order to know how to treat it.
 As a cosmetic and restorative dentist, Dr. Fondriest can give you the smile—and the breath—you’ve always wanted.
 If you’re a victim of bad breath or you’re afraid that you might become one, call us to schedule a visit with Dr. Fondriest.
 Dr Fondriest is proud to serve the metropolitan Chicago area as well as the North Shore and Northwest suburbs.